colinabarry/game480-obsidian/0. Ideas/Machination/Game Concept.md

 # Story
 ## Act 1
 *A mostly tranquil experience*
 You are a renowned medieval woodsman and artificer from a large city who suddenly moved the countryside.
 Your dearly beloved wife is bedridden, her condition worse still than when you moved in order to help her recover outside of the bustle and noise.
-You've made a deal with a local nobleman to construct his new settlement: for each new residence or business built, the nobleman [[Colin's Vision#^greedy-nobleman|will pay you]] a specified amount.
+You've made a deal with a local nobleman to construct his new settlement: for each new residence or business built, the nobleman [[Just Thoughts#^greedy-nobleman|will pay you]] a specified amount.

 While you are often busy collecting resources and building structures, your real motivation is getting your hands on rare components and materials which are needed to construct the life-saving machine which will save your wife, no matter what anyone thinks about it.
-Still, it's best if it doesn't come up in [[Colin's Vision#^dialogue-musings|conversation]].
-Some components and materials can be found in the mines or in the forest, others can be built if one has the raw resources and knowledge, and some can only be purchased from [[Colin's Vision#^allure-occupations|townspeople with specific occupations]].
+Still, it's best if it doesn't come up in [[Just Thoughts#^dialogue-musings|conversation]].
+Some components and materials can be found in the mines or in the forest, others can be built if one has the raw resources and knowledge, and some can only be purchased from [[Just Thoughts#^allure-occupations|townspeople with specific occupations]].

 As the town grows, you continue to meet new people and interact with those who have settled in.
 Throughout this time, your resolve to help your wife overcome her ailment is as strong as ever and every night, you talk to her and reassure her, even if she is too weak to respond.
 Your relationships with your wife and the townspeople strengthen even more.

 As the machine nears completion, you start to notice more unusual things.
 The components you need are increasingly strange, even sinister.
-You realize that you've still never seen your wife, [[Colin's Vision#^every-night|only the outside of the house]] and what you've said to her.
+You realize that you've still never seen your wife, [[Just Thoughts#^every-night|only the outside of the house]] and what you've said to her.
 Still, you try not to think too hard about it and focus on the greater goal.
 The thought lingers in the back of your mind - *what is actually going on here?*

 ## Act 2
 *A shocking revelation*